ocurdead/Marketing-Campaign-Performance-Dashboard-Excel-Project/README.md

 6. Month and Ad Group Filters (Slicers)

 ## Built using:
-Pivot Tables
+1. Pivot Tables
-Pivot Charts
+2. Pivot Charts
-KPI Calculations
+3. KPI Calculations
-Slicers
+4. Slicers
-Custom Dashboard Layout
+5. Custom Dashboard Layout

 # 🔍 Key Insights

-🔹 The campaign generated strong revenue with a high ROAS (18.96x).
-🔹 Despite strong sales performance, high advertising costs — particularly from mobile ad groups — resulted in an overall loss.
-🔹 Certain ad groups consistently showed negative P&L and require budget optimization or restructuring.
+This project involved structured exploratory data analysis (EDA) and metric engineering on marketing campaign data to assess performance efficiency and profitability dynamics.
+Derived metrics including ROAS, cost per conversion, and contribution margin were computed to evaluate cost-adjusted performance at both campaign and ad group levels.
+Despite strong revenue output and a ROAS of 18.96x, margin decomposition analysis revealed negative contribution from specific mobile-focused segments due to elevated acquisition costs.
+The analysis highlights the importance of cost-normalized evaluation over surface-level engagement metrics.

+The framework developed in this project can be extended toward:

+1. Predictive modeling of campaign profitability
+2. Budget optimization modeling
+3. Conversion probability estimation
+4. Cost-performance anomaly detection

+This project demonstrates applied analytical reasoning, metric engineering, and structured performance diagnostics.

 # 🛠 Tools Used